WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA and Non-ARIA Tabs/ReadMe.txt

 {

-// Set the Tab panel boundary text that will be conveyed to screen reader users
 role: 'Tab',
-accStart: 'Start',
-accEnd: 'End',

 // Set the Tab AccDC Object to render literal content
 // (only when pulling content from within the same page, remove otherwise)